ScottKjr3347/iOS_Local_PL_Photos.sqlite_Queries/README.md

 ZASSET table ZSAVEDASSETTYPE column data ZADDITIONALASSETATTRIBUTES table ZIMPORTEDBY column data Queries are now default sorted by ZASSET.ZADDEDDATE iOS 15 and iOS 16 queries, I've added decoding for the Local Photo Library Photos.sqlite data for Shared with You (Syndication) Photo Library asset data.

-Even though there are some artifact specific queries, I strongly recommend using the full query (iOS<*>_Photossqlite_query) for the iOS version you are analyzing.
-The smaller artifact specific queries will only get you the general information for a particular asset.

 2022/9/20 Omitted query statements have been removed from the published queries.
 Please contact me directly if you believe there is data missing that you would like to have included in a query.
 Additionally, I have moved the WHERE statements to a separate document for your reference.